 - 1. In 2008, voters in the state of Michigan approved a ballot initiative authorizing the use of marijuana for certain medical conditions.
 On December 4, 2008, the Michigan Medical Marihuana Act (Initiated Law 1 f 2008, MCL 333.26421) (hereafter, MMMA) took effect, permitting certain specified persons who comply with the registration provisions of the law to legally cultivate a specified quantity of marijuana in an enclosed, locked facility, possess and use said marijuana, and provide for the limited distribution of marijuana and to assist specifically registered individuals identified in the statute without fear of criminal prosecution under limited, specific circumstances. - 2.
 Despite the specifics of the state legislation and the activities legally allowed as set forth therein, marijuana is still a controlled substance under Michigan law and the legalization of obtaining, possession, cultivation/growth, use and distribution in specific circumstances has a potential for abuse that should be closely monitored to the extent permissible regulated by local authorities.
-Further, the obtaining, possession, cultivation/growth, use and distribution of marijuana is Federally prohibited. - 3.
-If not closely monitored or regulated, the presence of marijuana even for the purposes legally permitted by the legislation can present an increase of illegal conduct and / or activity and this threat affects the health, safety and welfare of the residents of Bruce Township. - 4.
-It is the intention of Bruce Township that nothing in this Ordinance be construed to allow persons to engage in conduct that endangers others or causes a public nuisance, or to allow use, possession or control of marijuana for non-medical purposes or allow activity relating to cultivation / growing, distribution or consumption of marijuana that is otherwise illegal. - 5.
-On April 27, 2020, the Michigan Supreme Court decided DeRuiter v Township of Byron, No. 158311, finding that a township's zoning ordinance that geographically restricts such caregiver marijuana cultivation to a particular zoning district did not directly conflict with the MMMA, and further found that the township had the authority under the Michigan Zoning Enabling Act (PA 110 of 2006) to require zoning permits and permit fees for the use of buildings and structures within its jurisdiction.
+Further, the obtaining, possession, cultivation/growth, use and distribution of marijuana is Federally prohibited. - If not closely monitored or regulated, the presence of marijuana even for the purposes legally permitted by the legislation can present an increase of illegal conduct and / or activity and this threat affects the health, safety and welfare of the residents of Bruce Township. - 4.
+It is the intention of Bruce Township that nothing in this Ordinance be construed to allow persons to engage in conduct that endangers others or causes a public nuisance, or to allow use, possession or control of marijuana for non-medical purposes or allow activity relating to cultivation / growing, distribution or consumption of marijuana that is otherwise illegal.